 - The children we help are from families that are very, very poor, and thus arevulnerable to being trafficked, or otherwise pushed into crime or prostitution.
 Such is their economic level that even a medical or dental bill can force their families into debt.
 Some of the children in our classes have had 'near misses' with traffickers.
 From the start, we have tried to address the economic needs of families alongside providing education to the children.
 In parent education sessions, we try to make both children and their parents aware of the dangers, and help them think through precautions.

-- Both S4SK and H4SS have written policies for child protection and, in the case of H4SS, this has been backed up by training of staff and teachers provided by Save the Children.
+- Both S4SK and PALM have written policies for child protection and, in the case of H4SS, this has been backed up by training of staff and teachers provided by Save the Children.
 We take particular care to monitor the situation when students are placed with local businesses for work experience, or are taking part in a project organised by another NGO.

 - Our teachers are trained to be social workers too, and visit the home of every student in order to learn about, and help with, any problems before they become large.
 There are parent education workshops too where a range of lifestyle issues are raised, including risks to children, and parents are encouraged to attend class, along with their children, if they wish.
 The advantages of this system in relation to safeguarding are that the people we appoint as teachers already have roots in the community they serve, are known and trusted locally, and generally are able to develop a good rapport with parents.